 Dr. Jennifer Beer and her Self Regulation Lab students

 The primary goal of graduate training in the Department of Psychology is to prepare students for academic or other scientific careers in research and teaching.
-Students develop expertise in one of several areas of specialization: Behavioral Neuroscience, Clinical Psychology, Cognitive Systems, Developmental Psychology, Individual Differences and Evolutionary Psychology, Perceptual Systems, and Social Psychology.
+Students develop expertise in one of several areas of specialization: Behavioral Neuroscience, Clinical Psychology, Cognitive Science, Developmental Psychology, Individual Differences and Evolutionary Psychology, Perceptual Systems, and Social Psychology.
 The program culminates in the PhD degree.

 The length of time required to obtain a PhD varies from area to area, but students are expected to proceed as rapidly as is commensurate with an adequate breadth and depth of training.
 For a student in clinical psychology, a reasonable goal is six years of graduate work, including the internship; for a non-clinical student, four to five years is feasible.

 Only students who wish to earn a doctorate are admitted.
 Most students enter the program with a bachelor's degree.
 Some of these students earn a master's degree while progressing to the doctorate; others do not.
 Some students enter the program with a master's degree from another institution.
 These students must follow the same general sequence (outlined below) as students entering with a bachelor's degree.
 The time required to complete the program is, perhaps, one semester less for students who enter with a master's degree from another institution.